Why is 432 Abercorn Street known as the most haunted house in Savannah?

 They’ve done an incredible job on the house — even winning a 2021 Historic Savannah Foundation Preservation Award for their efforts.
 It’s easily one of my favorites homes in Savannah.

 The new owners currently live in the home full time and report NO GHOSTLY PRESENCE.

 Yes, you heard right: Nada.
 Zip.
 Zilch.

 If negative spirits were ever in the home, they appear to have moved on.

 However, the haunted reputation of 432 Abercorn has persisted for nearly half a century, and there’s no end in sight.
-That’s thanks in part to the plethora of ghost tour guides who continue to frequent Calhoun Square on a nightly basis, as well as the many annoying bloggers who continue to share the home’s captivating story.
+That’s thanks in part to the plethora of ghost tour guides who continue to frequent the square on a nightly basis, as well as the many annoying bloggers who continue to share the home’s captivating story.

 I would love to interview the owners to see how they feel about living life in a fishbowl.

 On the one hand, anyone who purchases a notorious home in the Historic District has to realize they’re buying into the Disneyfication of Savannah.
 They’re going to be part of the show — whether they like it or not.

 On the other hand, I can only imagine how frustrating it must be spending millions to purchase — and then lovingly renovate a home — only to have trolley and hearse tours constantly circling while groups of ghost hunters swarm the place nightly to gawk and take photos of the house.